nikhilroy219/AI-Projects/AI Lead Qualification/README.md

 # AI Lead Qualification

-This project started as a manual ChatGPT workflow — a structured prompt with an embedded qualification ruleset that the sales team used to process prospect lists in batches.
+This project started as a manual ChatGPT workflow -- a structured prompt with an embedded qualification ruleset that the sales team used to process prospect lists in batches.
 Once the logic was validated and adopted, I rebuilt it as a fully automated n8n pipeline: the same ruleset, now running on a schedule, processing companies autonomously, and writing results directly to a CRM sheet without any manual intervention.

 ![Workflow Canvas](workflow_canvas.png)

 ## What It Does

 Sales teams waste hours manually researching and qualifying prospect lists.
-This workflow automates the entire process — from raw company name to a fully populated sales row with AOS, website, and call-ready news leverage.
+This workflow automates the entire process -- from raw company names to fully populated sales rows with AOS, website, and call-ready news leverage.

 Every Friday at 4pm it: